The Patent Litigation Law Review: India

 - damages, if any, for damage that he or she has sustained.

 These threats may be in the form of circulars, advertisements, letters or publications, but a mere notification of the existence of a patent will not constitute a threat for institution of legal proceedings.

 iii Proceedings for issuance of compulsory licence

-The Indian Patents Act provides for compulsory licences that are granted by the Controller.
-A party may seek a compulsory licence, after three years of the grant of a patent, on any of the following grounds:
+The Patents Act provides for compulsory licences that are granted by the Controller.
+A party may seek a compulsory licence, three years after the grant of a patent, on any of the following grounds:

-- the reasonable requirements of the public with respect to the patented invention have not been met;
+- the reasonable requirements of the public regarding the patented invention have not been met;

 - the patented invention has not been worked in the country; and